mreppell/Karp/README.md

 ./karp -c quantify -r reference.fasta -i reference.index -f simulated.data.fastq.gz -o simulated.results -t reference.tax
 ``

-In the example folder we now have the files `simulated.results.freqs` and `simulated.results.log`. `simulated.results.freqs` contains Karp's estimates of the number of reads each reference sequence in `reference.fasta` contributed to the simulated sample. `simulated.results.log` contatins information about the Karp run we just performed.
+In the example folder we now have the files `simulated.results.freqs` and `simulated.results.log`. `simulated.results.freqs` contains Karp's estimates of the number of reads each reference sequence in `reference.fasta` contributed to the simulated sample. `simulated.results.log` contains information about the Karp run we just performed.

 ## Trouble Shooting